The F2F team coordinates research in the field of palm reproductive development biology.

-The palms are characterized by reproductive systems based mainly on the unisexualization of the flowers, as well as by a great morphological, phenological and physiological diversity of flowers and fruits development, which makes it a particularly interesting system to understand the biological processes and the evolving forces associated with this diversity.
+The Palm family (Arecaceae) forms an original set of more than two thousand species in the Monocotyledons and constitutes a major component of the biodiversity of the tropical and semi-tropical regions.
+Palms are characterized by reproductive systems based mainly on the unisexualization of the flowers, as well as by the great morphological, phenological and physiological diversity of flower and fruit development, which makes it a particularly interesting family to understand the biological processes and the evolving forces associated with this diversity.

-Our activities integrate genetics, genomics, biotechnology and cellular imaging approaches and are carried out in collaboration with partners in Benin, Tunisia, Djibouti, Ecuador and Indonesia.
+Our research activities integrate genetics, genomics, biotechnology and cellular imaging approaches and are carried out in collaboration with partners in Benin, Tunisia, Djibouti, Ecuador and Indonesia.